Best accounting software for UK landlords: MTD IT 2026 guide

 Understanding penalties in your first year

-From April 2026, you won't be penalised for late or incorrect quarterly MTD IT updates in your first year, but you must still submit all four using HMRC-recognised software.
+In this first year of MTD IT, you won't be penalised for late or incorrect quarterly updates, but you must still submit all four using HMRC-recognised software.
 The year-end return is still fully subject to HMRC penalties if it's late, and you can’t file that until all four of your quarterly updates have been submitted.

 To avoid a concentrated workload in January 2028, use the whole of the 2026/27 year to build your MTD IT familiarity and compliance.